A Guide to Porch Light Safety: Leave It On or Turn It Off?

 When you go on vacation

 If you’re out of town, you should turn the porch light off during the day.
-A constantly-lit porch paints a target on your home.
-You should either have a neighbor turn the light on and off or invest in a light timer.
-The preprogrammed settings maintain the illusion that you’re home.
+A constantly lit porch paints a target on your home.
+You should either have a neighbor turn the light on and off or invest in a light timer or smart light bulbs.
+The preprogrammed settings maintain the illusion that you’re home and coming and going as usual.

 When you go to bed